cyrilcaoyang/etoad/README.md

 # python-echem
-Development of a Python Controller for the Electrochemical Workstation in LM436
+Development of a Python Controller for Electrochemical Workstation(s) for running voltammetric measurements